et-com/etcom/lessons/github/jekyll.md

 2) _config.yml is huge.
 This is where all of your configurations are stored.
 When Jekyll builds your site, it will look at the _config.yml file for options and variables.

 3) Variables are super useful.
-You might have guess it, but I thought I should tell you anyway.
+You might have guessed it, but I thought I should tell you anyway.
 An example will show you why you need to understand Jekyll's variables.

  - Take a look at your _config.yml file - see the ``` name: Your Name ```?
  - Now go open _layouts/default.html.
 See ``` <meta name="author" content="{{ site.name }}" ```.
 You guessed it, when Jekyll builds a site it replaces ``` {{ site.name }} ``` with the value in the _config.yml file for ```name: ```

-**For more information** about variables checkout [jekyll's documentation](http://jekyllrb.com/docs/variables/) and [Shopify's Liquid](https://github.com/Shopify/liquid/wiki)
+**For more information** about variables checkout [Jekyll's documentation](http://jekyllrb.com/docs/variables/) and [Shopify's Liquid](https://github.com/Shopify/liquid/wiki)

 4) The _layouts folder is your friend.
 If you want posts to look different than pages, _layouts is the place to store your templates.
 Let's take a closer look at how this works:
  - Open _posts/2014-3-3-Hello-World.md.
 There are two frontmatter variables, layout and title (lines 1-4), as well as some content on lines 6-10.
  - Now take a look at: _layouts/post.html.
 Check out ```{{ page.title}}``` on line 6 - yep, that's where the title, "You're up and running!" in this example, will be placed.
 Notice ``` {{ content }} ``` on line 9?
-Thats where the content from _posts/2014-3-3-Hello-World.md will go.
+That is where the content from _posts/2014-3-3-Hello-World.md will go.
 Finally, post.html has one variable in its frontmatter - layout - which is set to "default"
  - Okay, let's go up one more level and check out the default layout.
 Open _layouts/default.html.
 On about line 43 of default.html you should see something like ``` {{ content }} ```.
-Thats where all your post content will go.
+That is where all your post content will go.

 **whew,** that was a lot but, hopefully, you can see how one file is put into one template, which can then be put into another template.